Seattle Culinary Tour for WomenType: Women-only

 * Partake in a hands-on cooking class

-* Visit some of the city’s best sweet shops, including specialty chocolate and cupcake shops
+* Visit some of the city’s best sweet shops, including specialty chocolate and ice cream shops

 * This tour is suitable for vegetarians and meat eaters alike

-* Every participant on a tour with a departure date in 2013 and 2014 will receive a free Donner Bag ($65 value!) from Overland Equipment in her choice of color.
+* Every participant on a tour with a departure date in 2014 or 2015 will receive either a free Donner or Madera Bag ($65 value!) from Overland Equipment in your choice of color.
 See details here.

-_ _ _ _ _ _
+_ _ _ _ _ _ _ _ _ _